tekaratzas/lit-cli/README.md

 ## Lit Switch - Search Linear Issues + switch to correct branch in one command
 https://github.com/user-attachments/assets/cc6cdcde-41a4-4e27-bd6a-09a4cb54458c

-Linear + Git in one CLI.
-Don't let Linear drift from the code.

-Perfect for the engineer who loves building, hates tracking.

-Feels like you are just using git, but you are also keeping those Linear issues nice and tidy!

-**This CLI runs locally and is BYOK.**

 ## Features

-In this version 0, only two commands are supported
+In this version 0.1, only two commands are supported

-### 1. A command to create a new Issue and Branch at the same time.
+### 1. A command to create a new Issue and branch at the same time.

 ```bash
 lit checkout "Issue Title" -d "Description of Issue" -t f
 ```

-- Parses arguments
+- Parses arguments: title, description (optional), issye type [bug, feature, improvement] (optional)
 - Creates new Linear Issue
 - Generates the Linear automation friendly branch name (exactly how Linear does it in the UI)
 - Does git checkout -b LinearbranchName